 Q: I tripped on a sidewalk manhole cover and fractured my hip.
 Who can I sue?

 Who can I sue?
-Certainly the owner of the manhole cover if a defect exists and perhaps the abutting property owner who may have caused and/or contributed to the defective condition.
-Our best advice, contact an experienced personal injury attorney as quickly as possible in order to insure that the responsible parties are identified, your claim is timely filed and your rights are fully protected.
+Certainly, the owner of the manhole cover if a defect exists and perhaps the abutting property owner who may have caused and/or contributed to the defective condition.
+Our best advice, contact an experienced personal injury attorney as quickly as possible in order to ensure that the responsible parties are identified, your claim is timely filed and your rights are fully protected.